Go to the Undergraduate section

 The Royal Mail advises that it will take 5-7 working days for international recorded delivery.
 However, some countries have slower postal systems and posted items can take considerably longer to arrive.
 Further information can be obtained from your local postal provider.

-If you wish to apply for an extension on the grounds of mitigating circumstances, you must do so before your ten-year eligibility period expires.
+If you wish to apply for an extension on the grounds of exceptional circumstances, you must do so before your ten-year eligibility period expires.

 Will I be given my degree certificate at my graduation ceremony?

 No, it will be posted to you within three months of your award.
 All queries regarding certificates should be sent to: email@example.com.